singhAakash2314/singhAakash2314/README.md

 - 👋 Hi, I’m Aakash Singh
-- 👀 I’m interested in web development
+- 👀 I’m interested in front-end web development
 - 🌱 I’m currently learning reactjs and android
 - 💞️ I’m looking to collaborate on  web development project and smaller android projects
 - 📫 How to reach me aakashsingh2314@gmail.com